 4.2 Do you do free work?

 No. I have asked very low hourly rate in the past.
 And in 2020 was the moment that I just stop with doing that.
 I was planning to sit down for correct pricing.
-Bam, there was the corona, yet I’m going to ask the real fee from now on.
-A few reasons why:
+Bam, there was the corona.
+I decided to pursuit a visual arts teacher training instead.